sjentsch/lsjDocs/_pages/Ch14_ANOVA2_06.rst

 identical to the ones we encountered earlier when running the ANOVA.
 This might seem a little surprising, since the test used when running our regression model calculates a *t*-statistic and the ANOVA calculates an *F*-statistic.
-However, if you can remember all the way back to Chapter `Introduction to probability
-<Ch07_Probability.html#introduction-to-probability>`__, I mentioned that
-there’s a relationship between the *t*-distribution and the *F*-distribution.
+However, if you can remember all the way back to chapter :doc:`Introduction to probability <Ch07_Probability>`, I mentioned that there’s a relationship between the *t*-distribution and the *F*-distribution.
 If you have some quantity that is distributed according to a *t*-distribution with k degrees of freedom and you square it, then this new squared quantity follows an *F*-distribution whose degrees of freedom are 1 and k.
 We can check this with respect to the *t*-statistics in our regression model.
 For the ``attend`` variable we get a *t*-value of 4.65.
-If we square this number we end up with 21.6, which matches the corresponding *F* statistic in our ANOVA.
+If we square this number we end up with
+\21.6, which matches the corresponding *F* statistic in our ANOVA.

 Finally, one last thing you should know.
 Because jamovi understands the fact that ANOVA and regression are both examples of linear models, it lets you